bellogo/meditation/README.md

 # Meditation
-A simple responsive page with a meditation app concept created to apply a personally thought out method to create reponsive pages for all screens using Javascript event listener to watch window resize.
+A simple responsive fictional UI for a meditation webapp.

 ## Built With